pycfast.CFASTModel#

 • compartment (int | str | None, optional) – Compartment identifier.
 Can be: - int: Compartment index (0-based) - str: Compartment id - None: Updates first compartment (index 0)

 • **kwargs (Any) – Compartment attributes to update.
-See Compartments class documentation for available parameters.
+See Compartment class documentation for available parameters.

 Returns: